Array Functions

 grep (array $array, string $pattern, bool $invert=false)array

-Returns only those array items, which matches a regular expression $pattern.
-If $invert is true, it returns elements that do not match.
-Regex compilation or runtime error throws Nette\RegexpException.
+Returns only those array items whose value matches the regular expression $pattern.
+If $invert is true, it returns items that do not match.
+A compilation or runtime error in the expression throws Nette\RegexpException.

 $filteredArray = Arrays::grep($array, '~^\d+$~');